-7. Don, the sole shareholder of Pastel Corporation (a C corporation), has the corporation pay him a salary of \$600,000 in the current year.
+- RATIONALE: Capital losses of a partnership pass through to the partners and are reported on such partners' tax returns. - 7.
+Don, the sole shareholder of Pastel Corporation (a C corporation), has the corporation pay him a salary of \$600,000 in the current year.
 The Tax Court has held that \$200,000 represents unreasonable compensation.
-Don must report a salary of \$400,000 and a dividend of \$200,000 on his individual tax return.
+Don must report a salary of \$400,000 and a dividend of \$200,000 on his individual tax return. - a.

-a.
 True

-b.
-False

-ANSWER: True

 RATIONALE: To the extent a salary paid to a shareholder/employee is considered reasonable, the corporation is allowed a salary deduction, which reduces corporate taxable income.
 To the extent a salary payment is not considered reasonable, the payment is treated as a dividend, which does not reduce corporate taxable income.
 The shareholder/employee is taxed on both salary (\$400,000) and dividends (\$200,000).
 (Pastel's taxable income increases by \$200,000, the amount of the unreasonable compensation paid to Don.)

-POINTS: 1

-DIFFICULTY: Easy

-LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01

-NATIONAL STANDARDS: United States - BUSPORG: Analytic

-STATE STANDARDS: United States - AK - AICPA: FN-Measurement - AICPA: FN-Measurement

-KEYWORDS: Bloom's: Comprehension

-OTHER: Time: 2 min.

-8. Double taxation of corporate income results because dividend distributions are included in a shareholder's gross income but are not deductible by the corporation.
+- 8. Double taxation of corporate income results because dividend distributions are included in a shareholder's gross income but are not deductible by the corporation.

+- a.
+True

+- b.
+False